 At times, her non-fiction genre has taken short detours into memoir.
 Chris writes how-to’s, true life, and, now, a journey into fiction – but always each with a tale of growing plants weaving through the pages.

 Whatever the genre, you may count on Chris’ characters and story-lines to be dotted with flowers and foliage, and where scents of the garden comes alive.

 Gardens and Other Worn Paths

-Chris’ most current non-fiction garden writing may be found in the pages of Indiana Gardening, a State-by-State Gardening publication produced bi-monthly.
-With features in the gardening publication of past issues in Ohio Gardener and Missouri Gardener, as well.
+Chris’ most current non-fiction garden writing may be found in her own bloggy muse at StayGardening.
+Other writings can be found in State-by-State Gardening publications produced bi-monthly, with features in the gardening publication of past issues of Indiana Gardening, Ohio Gardener and Missouri Gardener.

 To date, her greatest privilege came in 2014, as part of the press pool for the “Spring Planting at the White House Kitchen Garden.”